Black–Scholes model: The Options Greeks

 "The Greeks" measure the sensitivity of the value of a derivative product or a financial portfolio to changes in parameter values while holding the other parameters fixed.
 They are partial derivatives of the price with respect to the parameter values.
 One Greek, "gamma" (as well as others not listed here) is a partial derivative of another Greek, "delta" in this case.

 The Greeks are important not only in the mathematical theory of finance, but also for those actively trading.
 Financial institutions will typically set (risk) limit values for each of the Greeks that their traders must not exceed.

 Delta is the most important Greek since this usually confers the largest risk.
 Many traders will zero their delta at the end of the day if they are not speculating on the direction of the market and following a delta-neutral hedging approach as defined by Black–Scholes.
 When a trader seeks to establish an effective delta-hedge for a portfolio, the trader may also seek to neutralize the portfolio's gamma, as this will ensure that the hedge will be effective over a wider range of underlying price movements.

 The Greeks for Black–Scholes are given in closed form below.
 They can be obtained by differentiation of the Black–Scholes formula.

-Note that from the formulae, it is clear that the gamma is the same value for calls and puts and so too is the vega the same value for calls and puts options.
+Note that the gamma and vega are the same value for calls and puts.
 This can be seen directly from put–call parity, since the difference of a put and a call is a forward, which is linear in S and independent of σ (so a forward has zero gamma and zero vega).
-N' is the standard normal probability density function.

 In practice, some sensitivities are usually quoted in scaled-down terms, to match the scale of likely changes in the parameters.
 For example, rho is often reported divided by 10,000 (1 basis point rate change), vega by 100 (1 vol point change), and theta by 365 or 252 (1 day decay based on either calendar days or trading days per year).

 Note that "Vega" is not a letter in the Greek alphabet; the name arises from misreading the Greek letter nu (variously rendered as $\nu$, ν, and ν) as a V.